Back

 AR Atom Visualizer for ARCore

-AR Atom Visualizer for ARCore uses the AR technology: a student can point their camera at a table and see how particles look and interact
+AR Atom Visualizer for ARCore uses AR technology: a student can point their camera at a table and see how particles look and interact

-What are the main types of e-Learning applications?
+What are the main types of e-learning applications?

-E-Learning apps can be categorized by the target audience, training methods, main purposes, and the like.
+E-learning apps can be categorized by the target audience, training methods, main purposes, and the like.
 We’ve determined 4 broad categories which can serve as a good starting point for navigating the market.
-Here are the mobile e-Learning applications types:
+Here are the mobile e-learning applications types:

 Synchronous learning platforms

 Gist.
 With these kinds of apps, students and teachers can set up online meetings, join them later, and interact face-to-face.
-Teachers and students can communicate via video or via chat rooms.
-In some cases, course instructors can create quizzes in the spirit of Kahoot, where students pass tests online in real time.
+Teachers and students can communicate via video or chat rooms.
+In some cases, course instructors can create quizzes in the spirit of Kahoot!, where students pass tests online in real time.

 Example.
 Google Classroom is a learning platform available on desktop and mobile devices.
 Course instructors can keep track of their team’s progress, distribute assignments, and create tests.
 There is also a feature to set up video meetings.
 This way, students recreate the experience of in-person learning online.

-Google classroom e-learning platform
+Google Classroom e-learning platform

 Google Classroom interface